-Victoria’s first locally built, fully electric bus will soon begin carrying passengers on one of Melbourne’s busiest routes, thanks to a partnership between the Victorian Government and Transdev.
+Victoria’s first locally built, fully electric bus is now carrying passengers on one of Melbourne’s busiest routes, thanks to a partnership between the Victorian Government and Transdev.

 The body construction and fit out for the new bus was carried out in Dandenong by Volgren, supporting Victorian jobs and backing the local automotive industry to develop new capability and innovation.